Moody-Foodies/moody-foodies-fe/README.md

    - Build a fullstack application over a four-week period.
    - Successfully implement a stretch technology into the application.
    - Collaborate on a team utilizing the SCRUM/Agile methodology, holding daily standups, sprints, frequent communication, and check-ins with our project manager.
    - Utilize CI/CD to ensure seamless integration, streamline workflow, and maintain clean, quality code.

 - Wins
   - Setting up CirclCI with Netlifly for continuous integration/continous deployment.
   - Leaning and utilizing TypeScript through the codebase.
   - Working with backend developers to build a fullstack application!
   - Making the application responsive across all major breakpoints.
   - Developing a highly accessible application, verified with Chrome DevTools Lighthouse and Chrome WAVE extension.

 - Challenges
-  -
+  - Setting up the config.yml file for CI/CD implementation and troubleshooting pipeline errors.
+  - Navigating user error handling and proper user feedback with missing pieces of data, to ensure a strong and positive user experience.

 ## Future Improvements
 - Create a save password feature for the login form and allow users to login in with Google or Facebook.